 Apart from the normal course fee all lifesavers will need to purchase a “Survive and Save” candidate pack by the fourth week of the course.
-This costs £24.94, it includes the cost of the first award plus an attractive, information manual necessary for the course.
-As lifesavers progress to further awards, the cost is £15.95 an award.
-Please bring your money for this pack as soon as possible as you will find the book useful
+For costs of the pack and awards please call for up to date information.

 What happens if I already have a Bronze Medallion Award?